GoKEV/RaspberryPi-GPIO-PHP/README.md

  | BCM | wPi |   Name  | Mode | V | Physical | V | Mode | Name    | wPi | BCM |
  +-----+-----+---------+------+---+---Pi 3B+-+---+------+---------+-----+-----+

 As we see above, Physical pin 11 is GPIO0.
 This matches the graphic above.
-Apparently other applications use different pinout, but this is what works on my Pi 3B+
+Many other graphics indicate a different pinout, but this is what works on my Pi 3B+ and WiringPi

 </pre>